linuxgurugamer/EditorExtensionsRedux/README.md

 ##
 ##

+## Changes in 3.3.9
+	Fixed (the right way) the no offset tool for local/absolute offsets

 ## changes in 3.3.8
 	Fixed issue where NoOffsetLimits was not working upon entry into editor Added ability to disable Fine Adjust window